Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 293: Fix: Improve styling of algorithm to resolve issue. at 2025-08-06 12:53:23
 * Commit 294: Chore: Clean up API for faster execution. at 2025-08-08 13:40:57
 * Commit 295: Style: Update documentation for database to ensure stability. at 2025-08-08 17:01:25
+* Commit 296: Perf: Update build config utility for better maintainability. at 2025-08-11 10:34:26